 Availability of payment chains

 The Dutch Payments Association monitors the availability of the Dutch payment system.
 DNB, the Dutch national bank, sets requirements for the overal availabilty of chip-and-pin and contactless.
-The required availability for 2017 was set at 99.76%.
-For 2018 this was raised to 99.88%.
+The required availability for 2018 was set at 99.88%.

 The Payments Association also reports the availibility of internet banking (via websites) and mobile banking (with apps) for every quarter on its website.

 There are no formal requirements for internet banking or mobile banking but Dutch law dictates that online banking services may not be interrupted for more than two hours at a time.